Your rights when you live in supported accommodation depend on the type of accommodation and what support you receive there.

 In these situations you are probably an excluded occupier, with fewer rights than a tenant.
 This is especially likely if you are only staying there temporarily.

-Support in care homes
+Quality standards in care homes

 A care home can be a residential or nursing home offering support to: